Depending on where you plan to buy property, you could be shopping for homes that are 50 or even 100 years old.

-If the existing furnace does pass inspection, have it rechecked annually, and keep your family safe by installing carbon monoxide detectors in your home.
+If the existing furnace does pass inspection, have it rechecked annually.
+Be sure to keep your family safe by installing carbon monoxide detectors in your home.

 Since many older homes do not have air conditioning systems, you may be wondering how much it will cost to install a new central air conditioner.
-Your local Trane Comfort Specialist can help you make an informed decision by put together a quote, including the cost of installation, labor and equipment.
+Your local Trane dealer can help you make an informed decision by put together a quote, including the cost of installation, labor and equipment.
 Keep in mind that some older homes have electric or steam radiant heat.
-If that's the case, and your home has no ductwork, you have a couple options:
+If that's the case, and your home has no ductwork, you have two options:

 Ductwork can be installed throughout your home.
 While this can be an invasive and expensive option, you can work with your contractor to minimize the ductwork's visibility, while still efficiently moving air to all parts of the house.

 You may also opt for a ductless cooling system.
 As the name suggests, these systems do not require ducts, but rather run small refrigerant and drainage lines from an outdoor unit to one or more indoor units.